PUGAZH1320/vitasoft_part1/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+it will open our form application

+On submit it will show the datas entered in that form on next route (i.e) http://localhost:3000/success

 The page will reload when you make changes.\
 You may also see any lint errors in the console.